 Women in Conservation Leadership provides skill building, training and networking opportunities to bolster and support women in the environmental field.
 We do this by acknowledging female-specific and intersectional identity barriers and by equipping women with networking opportunities, coaching and guidance to cultivate success in their personal and professional lives.
 We support women in all stages of their career and at every level of leadership.

-Women in Conservation Leadership launched in 2017 alongside the Women in Conservation Leadership Summit, a women’s-only conference for building capacity in conservation.
+Women in Conservation Leadership launched in 2017 alongside the Women in Conservation Leadership Summit, a conference for building women’s capacity in conservation.
 In just the first two years, Women in Conservation Leadership has reached hundreds of women across the country, and our community continues to grow.
 Join us today.

 Learn more about the co-founders and leaders of Women in Conservation Leadership below.